Home

 James Melvin Younkin Jr. and his compressed natural gas fuel advertising

-Son James Melvin "Jim" Younkin Jr. ( ? -living) is a graduate of Ricks College in Resburg, ID.
-He has been married and with his first wife Eileen Louise Anderson ( ? - ? ) produced had a family of children, including James Younkin, Courtney Younkin, Christopher Younkin, Alex Younkin, Kathy Ransom and Colin Robson Younkin.
-On Feb.
+Son James Melvin "Jim" Younkin Jr. (1950-2024) was born on Feb.
+18, 1950 and grew up on his parents' apple orchard in Wenatchee, WA.
+He was a graduate of Ricks College in Resburg, ID.
+Jim was a longtime member of The Church of Jesus Christ of Latter-day Saints and in young manhood served a mission in Fresno, CA. He was twice- married and with his first wife Eileen Louise Anderson ( ? - ? ) produced a family of children, including James Younkin, Courtney Younkin, Christopher Younkin, Alex Younkin, Kathy Ransom and Colin Robson Younkin.
+Their marriage eventually dissolved in divorce.
+Then on Feb.
 9, 2012, he wedded his second bride, Debbie ( ? -living).
-She brought six of her own children into the second marriage -- Coriantumr, Naomi, Joshua, Rebekah, John Peter and Angela.
-Jim has attended Younkin Reunions in Kingwood, Somerset County, PA and Salem, OR.
-With an adventurous spirit, he has been a mountain climber among other talents, and has displayed some of his photos on his own website.
-Jim is proprietor of Mapleton Automotive, and is a specialist in the maintenance of imported automobiles, with expertise in compressed natural gas (CNG) fuel systems.
+She brought six of her own children into the second marriage -- Cori, Naomi, Joshua, Rebekah, John Peter and Angela.
+Jim and Debbie settled in Springville, UT, and their union was sealed in the Draper Utah Temple in 2017.
+With an interest in genealogy, Jim and his sister Diana attended a Younkin Reunion in Kingwood, Somerset County, PA and then hosted the Younkin Reunion-West in Salem, OR, twice meeting the founder of this website and deepening the family connection.
+With an adventurous spirit, he was a mountain climber among other talents, and displayed some of his photos on his own website.
+Jim was the longtime proprietor of Mapleton Automotive and a specialist in the maintenance of imported automobiles, with expertise in compressed natural gas (CNG) fuel systems.
+Said an obituary:

 • Grandson Alex Younkin has made his home in Salt Lake City.